 For the first time, space flight is realistically within reach of private companies and individuals.

 One of the leaders in privatized space flight R&D, Virgin Galactic, is hard at work building a line of space vessels that mirrors earth-bound passenger lines.
-Their current design, SpaceShipTwo, will carry up to eight passengers with a view towards sight-seeing.
+Their current design will carry up to 8 passengers with a view towards sight-seeing.

 A trip into space, looking for adventure, is one of humanity’s oldest dreams come true.
-If SpaceShipTwo functions as well as SpaceShipOne already has, we might be visiting Bigelow’s space module sooner than we ever expected.
+If the next one functions as well as the first one already has, you and I may be visiting the space station sooner than we ever expected.

 For centuries, roads allowed the Romans to maintain and expand an empire.
 The reason for this – ease of transportation for everyone, most particularly the Roman legions.